 Key takeaways

-- A Monthly Income Plan (MIP) is a mutual fund strategy designed to provide regular income through dividends and interest payments.
+- A Monthly Income Plan is a kind of mutual fund that tries to give you regular payouts—mostly in the form of dividends or interest.

 Conclusion